javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-function-expressions-arrows/article.md

 }
 ```

-There is another way of creating a function that is called *Function Expression*:
+There is another way of creating a function that is called *Function Expression*.

+[cut]

+It looks like this:

 ```js
 let sayHi = function() {